 Import VCD SSL certs in NSX-T

-Import VCD public certificate in the NSX-T Manager by navigating to System > Settings > Certificates > Import Certificate
+Import the VCD public certificate in the NSX-T Manager by navigating to System > Settings > Certificates > Import Certificate

-Provide name, full certificate chain, private key, and enable set as Service Certificate.
+Provide the name, full certificate chain, and private key, and enable the “Service Certificate” toggle.

 Add LB Monitor